 According to the Content Marketing Institute, 72% of them plan to focus on creating more engaging content.
 And 65% want to find ways to make their content more effective.

-60% of B2B marketers admit having trouble creating engaging content.
-And 57% of them can’t tell if what they publish even works.
+60% of B2B marketers admit having trouble creating engaging content, with 57% of them can't tell if what they publish even works.

 And they help build a better conversion funnel.

-Knowing and understanding your potential users gives you the ability to tailor every step of your SaaS conversion funnel to their needs.
+Knowing and understanding your prospective customers gives you the ability to tailor every step of your SaaS conversion funnel to their needs.
 And this typically means: